Bay of Islands

+Etymology

+In te Reo Māori, the bay is known by several names, including Te Pēwhairangi, Ipipiri, and Tokerau, a name given by early Māori ancestors referencing a place in the Māori homeland.
+The wider Bay of Islands area, including the plain surrounding Waimate North, is traditionally known as Taiamai, a name shortened from the Ngāpuhi whakataukī (proverb) Ka kata ngā pūriri ō Taiamai ("the pūriri trees are laughing with joy"), a phrase used to express delight in the world, or to welcome an honoured guest.
+The bay's English name was given on 27 November 1769 by Captain James Cook during his first voyage, when Cook and his crew landed on Motuarohia Island.

 Geography

-The bay itself is an irregularly-shaped 16 km-wide, 260 km2 drowned valley system and a natural harbour.
+The bay is an irregularly-shaped 16 km-wide, 260 km2 drowned valley system and a natural harbour.
 It contains 144 islands, of which the largest is Urupukapuka, and numerous peninsulas and inlets.
 The three largest inlets are Waikare Inlet in the south, and Kerikeri and Te Puna (Mangonui) inlets in the north-west.
 The Purerua Peninsula, north of Te Puna Inlet, separates the north-western part of the bay from the Pacific Ocean, and Cape Brett Peninsula extends 10 km into the ocean at the eastern end of the bay.
 The biggest town is Kerikeri, followed by Paihia.
 The small town of Russell is located at the end of a short peninsula that extends into the bay from the southeast.